Live notebook

 fig.subplots_adjust(wspace=0.01, hspace=0.01)

-As expected from the intermediate results above (similar PCs and mean NCC score), all PCs produce visually identical geometrical simulations.
-However, the orientations are still slightly different, as we see by calculating the misorientation angles between the orientations obtained using the extrapolated PCs and the fitted PCs
+As expected from the intermediate results above (similar average PC and NCC score), all PCs produce visually identical geometrical simulations.
+However, the orientations may be slightly different

 [42]: